splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Modify naming schemes you sent to other metric systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're working with metrics that you had previously sent to other metric systems (such as Graphite), modify the naming scheme to leverage the full feature set of Splunk Observability Cloud.
+If you're working with metrics that you had previously sent to other metric systems, such as Graphite, modify the naming scheme to leverage the full feature set of Splunk Observability Cloud.

-If you already have metrics with period-separated names, use Splunk OTel parse dimensions from metric names.

 .. _metric-name-standards: